xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

    protocol grpc no-tls
 ```

+Add that to the subscription and sensor-path configuration in the [commmon router config above](#dialout) and your router config for gRPC dialout with TLS is done.

 ### Pipeline.conf: tls = false

 You can use the ```[gRPCDIalout]``` input stage in the default pipeline.conf.
 Just uncomment the 6 lines shown below.